seamonstr/seamonstr.github.io/_posts/2021-10-17-terraform-first-steps.md

 ---
-title: Terraform: first steps
+title: "Terraform: first steps"
-published:false
+published: false
 ---

 In this step I want to figure out how to host the SPA (single page application) that I created in my last post.
 It's just a `Hello World` React app, so it just needs some HTML, JS and CSS hosting somewhere.
 Of course, I want to serve it from a decent URL, and I also want it to have a TLS certificate and `https` goodness, so it needs a reasonably capable host.